Program Overview

 To be eligible to apply for the Ancient Studies Institute, you should:

-- Be a current sophomore or junior in high school (graduating in 2027 or 2026).
+- Be a current high school student graduating in 2029, 2028, or 2027.

 We are looking for mature, academically motivated individuals enrolled in challenging curriculum which may include honors, advanced placement, and International Baccalaureate courses, if offered by their high schools.
 Individuals who are collaborative, intellectually curious, and creative thinkers thrive in our program.